-Your tenant leaving their rental property will usually incur a notice period, in which they should give you advance notice before leaving the property.
+Your tenant leaving their rental property will usually incur a notice period, in which they should give you an advance notice period before leaving the property.

-Ensuring they follow the correct procedure to give notice to vacate is important, if they don’t, they could still be liable for rent, council tax and other bills as a result, even after they move out.
+Ensuring they follow the correct procedure to give the notice to vacate is important.
+If they don’t, they could still be liable for rent, council tax and other bills as a result, even after they move out.

-Depending on the type of tenancy agreement you have in place, will determine how they should give notice, and how long a notice should be given.
+The type of tenancy agreement you have in place will determine how they should give notice, and how long a notice period should be given.
 In some instances, they may be able to come to an amicable agreement with you to ‘surrender the tenancy’ early, but this is usually on a case-by-case basis entirely on your understanding and preference.

-You can implement clauses, such as if your tenant falls into rent arrears, they won’t get the privilege to have a break clause.
-It is imperative both parties understand fully on how the clause works, and how to initiate it if necessary.
+You can implement clauses, such as if your tenant falls into rent arrears however they won’t get the privilege to have a break clause.
+It is imperative both parties understand fully how the clause works, and how to initiate it if necessary.

-With a periodic tenancy, your tenant will be able to give notice to leave at any point through the tenancy.
-The only responsibility they have, is to continue to pay the rent to the point that they vacate at the end of the notice period.
+With a periodic tenancy, your tenant will be able to give the notice to leave at any point through the tenancy.
+The only responsibility they have is to continue to pay the rent to the point that they vacate at the end of the notice period.

-The circumstances in which they’ll be in a periodic tenancy, is when they’ve never had a fixed term agreement and it’s worked on a month-by-month basis.
-Or, if the fixed term tenancy has ended, and a renewed contact hasn’t been signed, in this case the tenancy will roll on until either party queries otherwise.
+The circumstances in which they’ll be in a periodic tenancy is when they’ve never had a fixed term agreement and it’s worked on a month-by-month basis.
+Or, if the fixed-term tenancy has ended and a renewed contract hasn’t been signed, in this case, the tenancy will roll on until either party queries otherwise.

-To keep everything clear, outline in the agreement exactly how you expect notice to vacate to be given to you, ideally by email or postal mail.
-As good practice, ensure you reply, acknowledging receipt of the information and then confirming or questioning it.
+To keep everything clear, outline in the agreement exactly how you expect the notice to vacate to be given to you, ideally by email or postal mail.
+As good practice, ensure you reply, acknowledging receipt of the information before finally confirming or questioning it.